 Every time I get to tell my story, it’s another chance to share my witness of God’s goodness and grace — and every time I see my little boy smile, I remember all those nights I begged the Lord to let me be a mother.
 I am so grateful for this journey even though I hated the struggle and frustration of infertility.
 It wasn’t easy, but it has made me more grateful for my blessings.
 Without this experience, I wouldn’t have valued motherhood as much as I do now.
 Before this, I just assumed I would be like my mother, overwhelmed with children.
 But now I value every day with my boy.

 A few years after my son was born, I had to have a hysterectomy.
 It was the sweet release from my long road with infertility.
 And when the pathology report came in, I was stunned.
-Not only did I have a blood disorder that should have killed me during fertility treatments, but I had five separate conditions, each of which should have eliminated me from having a baby.
+Not only did I have a blood disorder that should have killed me during fertility treatments, (which I found out about after a pulmonary embolism), but I had five more separate conditions, each of which should have eliminated me from having a baby.
 I used to wish the Lord had given me more than one child, but now that I see the whole picture, I know what a miracle He handed me.
 He had to pull some big heavenly strings!
 I will forever be in His debt for this enormous gift.

 Patty thrives on all things creative.
 You’ll often find her in the garden pretending she is a suburban farmer.
 She loves meeting new people, and is devoted to her friends and family.
 In her heart she is a Midwesterner even though life has moved her all over the country.
 She believes in “blooming where you’re planted” and has found purpose in every place she has been.
 She has a deep and abiding love for the Savior and the Gospel of Jesus Christ.
 And she loves editing LDS Blogs because it is a constant spiritual uplift.
 Not many people can say their job builds their witness of the Savior.